nus-cs2103-AY2223S2/ip/docs/README.md

 ## Quick Start

 1. Ensure you have Java `11` or above installed in your Computer.
-2. Download the latest `individual.jar`.
+2. Download the latest `duke.jar`.
 3. Copy the file to the folder which you want to use as the *home folder* for your Duke application.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar individual.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar duke.jar` command to run the application.
 A GUI similar to the below should appear.
 Note that when the app runs for the first time, it contains no sample data.

 ![StartImage](https://user-images.githubusercontent.com/97591125/219017325-ea973d80-1003-4cc0-9c6e-11a15d36e775.png)